-Starbucks names Chipotle boss Brian Niccol as new CEO
+Starbucks Names Chipotle Boss Brian Niccol As New CEO

-Starbucks said Tuesday that Brian Niccol, chief executive at Chipotle, would be the coffee chain's new CEO -- just over a year after current boss Laxman Narasimhan took over the role.
+NEW YORK - Starbucks said Tuesday that Brian Niccol, chief executive at Chipotle, would be the coffee chain's new CEO - just over a year after current boss Laxman Narasimhan took over the role.

 Narasimhan steps down as chief executive and as a member of the Starbucks board "with immediate effect," said the company in a statement.